Septoplasty is a surgery to straighten a

 anesthesia.
 Local anesthesia will numb the area.
 General anesthesia will put you to sleep.

-Most patients leave the hospital or surgery center after 3-4 hours.
+Most people leave the care center after 3-4 hours.

 If nasal packing is used, it is removed 1-2 days after the surgery.
 The splint remains in the nose for up to a week.
 After the surgery, do the following to ensure a smooth recovery: